-Our annual assessment from Deloitte’s EMEA Centre for Regulatory Strategy explores trends and specific regulatory themes that will shape the financial services industry in 2020.
-Our predictions can help leaders anticipate and navigate the regulatory landscape in 2020.
+Our annual assessment from Deloitte’s EMEA Centre for Regulatory Strategy explores how major regulatory trends will affect the financial services industry across EMEA in the year ahead, and how leaders can anticipate and respond to them effectively.

-We have identified four medium-term trends, ten cross-sector themes of strategic significance, as well as a number of additional themes specific to each of the Banking, Capital Markets, Insurance and Investment Management sectors.
+The 2021 edition of Deloitte’s Regulatory Outlook identifies nine cross-sector themes of strategic significance, as well as a number of other supervisory priorities in each of the Banking and Capital Markets, Insurance and Investment Management sectors.

 Click on the boxes below to access our predictions for each theme, or download the full report.